skyuwu69420/RPG-Statbase/README.md

 # RPG-Statbase
-A storyteller/gamemaster tool to create, edit, search, and sort your PCs' stats and statblocks.
+An online storyteller/gamemaster tool to create, edit, search, and sort your PCs' stats and statblocks.

-Coded with HTML/JavaScript and hosted on S2JS.com
+Coded with HTML/JavaScript and hosted on S2JS.com/skyuwu69/rpgstatbase